sana33/SDCOR/Readme.md

 ## &#x1F34F; Some Notes

-* #### For the better experience of working with MATLAB GUI, right-click the FIG-file and select "Open in GUIDE", instead of double-clicking on it.
+* #### For the better experience of working with MATLAB GUI, right-click on the FIG-file and select "Open in GUIDE", instead of double-clicking on it.

 * #### There are some commented scripts (each followed by _"@-- debugging script --@"_) in the code that could be uncommented if necessary, in the case of tracking the functionality of the proposed method.